 symptoms from healthcare professionals and other research subjects of similar ages.
 After

-being diagnosed, the goal is to determine what symptoms participants have and how long they
+being diagnosed, the goal is to determine what symptoms participants have and how long

-effectiveness of screening based on symptoms and/or thermometer readings.
+determine the effectiveness of screening based on symptoms and/or thermometer readings.

 Inclusion Criteria: